- Teasel grows up to 7 feet tall on a prickly, branched stem.

 - Flowers are clustered into egg-shaped heads with spikes on top, and sharp bracts below the cluster, blooming from June to September.

 - The plant grows in open areas, often on moist sites.

-- Limited to the Rossland, Warfield, Trail and Creston area.
+- Found in the Rossland, Warfield, Trail and Creston areas.

 Integrated Pest Management Options

-- Cutting flowering stems may need to be repeated for several years.
+- As seeds can remain viable in the soil for several years, treatment may need to be repeated for several years.

 - Even if the plants have not yet set seeds, removed materials need to be disposed of securely as seed heads may continue to mature after being cut.
 All landfills within the RDCK and RDKB accept invasive plant species for free.
 Ensure your material is bagged in clear plastic bags and notify the attendant that you have invasive plant species.
 Plants must be identifiable through the bag.
 For more information please see the RDCK Resource Recovery Bylaw.

 - Remember clean your equipment, clothing and boots after working on a site where teasel is present to avoid spreading the seeds.